 Banks are the obvious ones to sell you fx and options but there are also numerous reputable fx brokers around who provide good rates and good service.
 In days gone by the banks have not serviced small to medium sized businesses as well as they could but in recent times this has changed and they are generally very focused on servicing this sector much better.

-Consideration should also be given to having some sensible parameters around how much cover is appropriate to have in place given the accuracy of your cashflows, competitive situation and other relevant factors.
+In navigating these stormy economic waters, consideration should also be given to having some sensible parameters around how much cover is appropriate to have in place given the accuracy of your cashflows, competitive situation and other relevant factors.
 You may need some outside expertise to provide this and there are a number of independent advisors who will put together an appropriate treasury risk policy.

 The last piece in the puzzle is being able to record, report and value your fx transactions.
 Most still use spreadsheets to do this but we all know the downside of using them.
 It is a well documented fact that most financial spreadsheets have at least one error in them and the risk of not recording a deal correctly is too big to take for most organisations.
 More and more Directors of companies are looking to move away from the reliance on spreadsheets where possible as the risks associated with fx are too high to take the risk of missing a deal and the potential cost.